-3.4.1 Ground-based receiver antenna system
+3.3.1 Ground-based receiver antenna system

-MetAids use a radio frequency link to transmit the data back to the antenna/receiver system located at the data processing location.
+Radiosondes, dropsondes and rocketondes use a radio frequency link to transmit the data back to the antenna/receiver system located at the data processing location.
 The two bands that are mostly used for this purpose are 400.15-406 MHz and 1 668.4-1 700 MHz.
 Typically, the antenna/receiver system is ground based (for radiosondes and rocketsondes), but in the case of dropsondes the antenna/receiver system is located on an aircraft.
-The particular antenna and receiver system configuration varies based on the operating band and the maximum flight slant range expected.
-Omni-directional antennas and rosettes of Yagi antennas or corner reflectors are typically used for systems operated in the band 401-406 MHz, see Fig. 3-6.
+The particular antenna receiver system configuration varies based on the operating band and the maximum flight slant range expected.
+Omni-directional antennas and rosettes of Yagi antennas or corner reflectors are typically used for systems operated in the band 400.15-406 MHz (See Fig. 3-6).
 Very high antenna gain is not needed by these types of antenna to maintain the RF link.
 Radio direction finding (RDF) is not used for measuring the winds in this band.
-The antenna gain of the antenna systems operated in the band 401-406 MHz range from 0 dBi to 10 dBi.
+The antenna gain of the antenna systems operated in the band 400.15-406 MHz range from 0 dBi to 10 dBi.